 The LG SN8YG is a well-built 3.1.2 soundbar from 2020.
 Thanks to its wireless subwoofer, it has a thumpy, bass-heavy sound profile that's sure to please fans of action flicks or electronic music.
 You can still enjoy its sound with other audio content as the rest of its range is fairly neutral and there are also a lot of sound enhancement features that can help you get the best sound for your needs.
-This bar can get loud enough for large or crowded rooms, it offers a lot of connectivity options, and it even has Google Assistant integrated into its setup so you can use voice commands to play your audio.
+This bar offers a lot of connectivity options, and it even has Google Assistant integrated into its setup so you can use voice commands to play your audio.
 On the downside, it has a poor surround sound performance and it has to downmix it into stereo in order to play it, which isn't great if you want to be really immersed in your favorite audio.
 However, for a 3.1.2 soundbar, its up-firing speakers and Atmos support make it a unique addition to any home setup.

 The LG SN8YG is alright for mixed use.
 It has a punchy, bass-heavy sound that's well-suited for action films as well as music genres like EDM.
 While some may find it too boomy or muddy, it comes loaded with a lot of sound enhancement features to help you get the best sound for your content.
-Its integrated Google Assistant allows you to control your audio with vocal commands.
+Its integrated Google Assistant also allows you to control your audio with vocal commands.
 However, its poor surround sound performance doesn't do any favors for creating an immersive sound.
 While can also get loud enough for you to enjoy most content, there are pumping and compression artifacts at max volume.

 The LG SN8YG is unremarkable for dialogue and TV shows.
 Although it has a very bass-heavy sound profile, the rest of the range is fairly neutral.
 Its dedicated center channel helps to produce clear and more accurate dialogue, and it can get loud enough for you to enjoy your favorite soap operas.
 There's also a dialogue enhancement feature as well as an auto-volume mode to further enhance vocal clarity.

 The LG SN8YG is decent for movies.
 Thanks to its wireless subwoofer, its sound profile delivers a thumpy, punchy bass that's well-suited for action flicks.
 While its soundstage is only about the size of the bar itself, it has a centered focus, which helps some objects to sound like they're coming from an accurate, pinpoint location.
 The bar can also get fairly loud but there are pumping and compression artifacts at max volume.
-Its surround sound performance is poor and it has to downmix this content into stereo to play it, which can create a less immersive overall experience.
+Its surround sound performance is poor too and it has to downmix this content into stereo to play it, which can create a less immersive overall experience.

 The LG SN8YG is a 2020 soundbar from LG.
 It's the next generation of the 3.1.2 channel LG SL8YG, and it supports Atmos content.
 Unlike many other soundbars, it also has Google Assistant integrated into its design.
 The LG SN8YG's main competitors are the LG SL8YG, the Samsung HW-Q70R, and the LG SN6Y.

 The LG SN8YG is a sleek soundbar made up of mostly good quality plastic.
-It has a metal grill on the front and bottom of the bar as well as round metal grills on its top for its up-firing speakers.
+It has a metal grille on the front and bottom of the bar as well as round metal grilles on its top for its up-firing speakers.

 The subwoofer is made from plastic, although it has fabric covering three of its sides.
 The fabric can easily rip or get dirty.